vigneshdurairaj/Hand-Gesture-Recognition-For-Human-Computer-Interaction-Using-CNN/README.md

-# Hand-Gesture-Recognition-
+# Hand-Gesture-Recognition-For-Human-Computer-Interaction
-using convolutional  neural networks and background separation
+using convolutional  neural networks and Opencv